melissawen/melissawen.github.io/_posts/2023-08-21-amd-steamdeck-colors.md

 single-plane scenario or when dealing with planes in the same color space on the kernel side.
 Still, it cannot help to handle the blending of multiple planes with different color spaces and luminance levels.
-With plane color management properties, userspace can get a more accurate representation of colors to deal with the diversity of color profiles of devices in the graphics chain, bring a `wide color gamut (WCG)`, convert `High-Dynamic-Range (HDR)` content to `Standard-Dynamic-Range (SDR)` content (and vice-versa).
+With plane color management properties, userspace can get better representation of colors to deal with the diversity of color profiles of devices in the graphics chain, bring a `wide color gamut (WCG)`, convert `High-Dynamic-Range (HDR)` content to `Standard-Dynamic-Range (SDR)` content (and vice-versa).
 With a